Skip to main content

 Faculty Advancing Inclusive Mentoring

-A Collaboration of the Graduate School, Provost's Office of Faculty Development & Diversity, and TRUST Alliance
+A Collaboration of the Graduate School and the Provost's Office of Faculty Development & Diversity

 About

-Faculty Advancing Inclusive Mentoring (FAIM) Resource Center is an equity-based systemic change initiative that provides a framework for inclusive mentorship applicable across graduate education and the professoriate.
+Faculty Advancing Inclusive Mentoring (FAIM) Resource Center is a systemic change initiative that provides a framework for inclusive mentorship applicable across graduate education and the professoriate.
 Bolstering this framework are resources and tools intended to be adapted and adopted to meet the contextual needs of mentors and mentees.

 “Inclusive mentorship is a coconstructed and reciprocal relationship between a mentor and mentee who take a strengthsbased and identityinformed approach to working together to support their mutual growth, development, and success (NASEM, 2017Windchief, 2019).”